Mykola Zerov: Early life and education

-Brief biography

-He studied philology at Saint Vladimir University in Kyiv.
+Literary works

+During the years 1911-1913, during and after his graduation from the university, he became part of the "Inseparable Krolevets Trio" with Petro Horetsky and Viktor Romanovsky.
+Together, they worked on a collective manuscript entitled the "Zaporozhians of the 20th Century", which was a "Sich chronicle" about their experiences in Ukraine, with Zerov being the primary compiler.
+The manuscript was around 55 pages long, but was eventually lost in 1918.
+In addition to their manuscript, they organized a youth Cossack camp near the village of Kamin (now in Sumy Oblast), which consisted of about 100 members.
+Zerov served as the chronicler for the camp, telling stories about the Cossacks.

+In addition to his work with the trio, he was also probably the author of the appeal "For a Ukrainian University", which was published in 1912, where he called for the establishment of a Ukrainian-language university in the city of Lviv, and expressed solidarity against Chauvinism opposition.
+In the journalistic field, he started publishing regularly in the pedagogical magazine Svitlo (Light) and the newspaper Rada (Council).
+He also wrote his own works such as the ode "To Three Travelers", dedicated to his trio where he identified himself and the group as "bibliophages" (book-eaters).

 From 1917 to 1920, he edited the bibliographical journal.
 He was a professor of Ukrainian literature at the Kyiv Architectural Institute (1918–1920), the Kyiv Co-operative Tekhnikum (1923–1925), and the Kyiv Institute of People's Education (1923–1935).
 He also taught the theory of translation at the Ukrainian Institute of Linguistic Education (1930–1933).

 Mykola Zerov was perhaps the most talented of the Neoclassicist movement of poets in the 1920s Ukraine.
 Despite Communist demands that all creative works conform to socialist realism, the neoclassicist movement stressed the production of 'high art' for an educated and highly literate audience.
 Zerov, particularly, eschewed contemporary politics in his poetry, focusing on aesthetic and historical classical themes under a tight and difficult poetical structure.
-This approach eventually proved fatal, as Zerov, along with many other Ukrainian writers of the period, was accused of anti-Soviet activities and later sent to Solovki prison camp (he was arrested by the NKVD in April 1935 and sentenced to 10 years' imprisonment).
-A special NKVD troika of the Leningrad Region sentenced him to death on 9 October 1937.
-Zerov was shot on 3 November 1937 in Sandarmokh, Karelia.